 When you have enough room, it’s easy to designate adequate “off-limits” sprawl space.
 If you’re dealing with space limitations, it may mean that you work in shared areas, where the aftermath of your sprawl is not appreciated.
 This doesn’t mean that you can’t sprawl, just that you must learn to leave no trace of your sprawl behind.

-Let’s face it — cleaning up and putting things away are boring tasks, and it’s all too easy to find something else you’d rather be doing.
+Let’s face it — organizing can be a boring task, and it’s all too easy to find something else you’d rather be doing.
 As soon as the phone rings or something else grabs your attention, the sprawl stays right where it is.
 I recommend that “put-away” time take less than two minutes to reduce the “margin of distraction” for someone with ADHD.
-Here’s how to make that happen:
+Here’s how to make that happen.

 Sprawling and Unsprawling with Ease